ubc-library-rc/intro-AGOL/explore-data.md

 To Do
 {: .label .label-green }
-Click on the first row in the table and then click the three grey lines in the upper left of the table and select **Center on Selection**.
+Click on the first row in the table and then click the three grey lines in the upper right of the table and select **Center on Selection**.
 Then click **Clear Selection**.

 Next, from the same place, select **Filter**.
 This will open a window where you can customize an expression to select only the records you specify.

 Let's filter the data in order to find those places in the world that have surpassed 10,000 deaths from COVID-19.

 From the dropdown arrow on the left, select the **Deaths** field.

 From the dropdown arrow in the centre, select **is greater than**.

 In the far right field, type in **10000**.

 Then click **APPLY FILTER AND ZOOM TO**.

 Close the attribute table.

 Around the world, Sao Paulo, Brazil, the UK, New York, and Lombardia, Italy have all surpassed 10,000 deaths from COVID-19.